-You can have multiple Ultra Search instances.
-For example, an organization could have separate Ultra Search instances for its marketing, human resources, and development portals.
+You can have multiple Oracle Ultra Search instances.
+For example, an organization can have separate Oracle Ultra Search instances for its marketing, human resources, and development portals.
 The administration tool requires you to specify an instance before it lets you make any instance-specific changes.